jacobobryant/biff/slate/source/index.html.md

 1. Copy `config.edn` from your local machine to `/home/biff/prod/config.edn` on the server (e.g. `scp config.edn root@example.com:/home/biff/prod/`).
-2. Commit any static resources you need to your project's repo (or add some code to download them from a CI server or something on startup).
+2. Commit any static resources you need to your project's repo (or write your own code to download them from a CI server).
 For example, run `./task compile-cljs` in the example app:

 <div class="file-heading"><a href="https://github.com/jacobobryant/biff/blob/master/example/task" target="_blank">task</a></div>
 ```bash